 - Repeat it thrice a day until the skin tag falls off.

 Caution: Tea tree oil may irritate the skin, so do a patch test.
 Also, if the skin tag is in a sensitive region, such as near the eyes or the genital area, it is better to get it removed by a doctor.
-Scroll down to learn a few more side effects of tea tree oil.
+Also, while tea tree oil effectively helps remove skin tags, it offers other skin benefits as well.
+Continue reading to know more.

 Side Effects And Risks